ngimb64/Screenshot-Assistant/README.md

 &#9745;&#65039; Pylint verified 9.44/10

 ## Prereqs
- This program runs on Windows 10 and Debian-based Linux, written in Python 3.8 and updated version 3.10.6 version
+ This program runs on Windows 10 and Debian-based Linux, written in Python 3.8 and updated to version 3.10.6

 ## Purpose
 This is a simple, functional program designed automate gathering screenshots based on time interval.<br>